valeriarueda/teach_textanalysis22/README.md

-# Text Analysys for Economists
+# Text Analysis for Economists
 **A hands-on introduction using R**

 #